Some people find it therapeutic. Some find it loathsome. Whichever camp you fall into, ironing is just one of those things that needs to be done.

 Check your soleplate

 Soleplate?
 Just the technical name for the hot surface of your iron.
-Check that it’s perfectly clean before you start, otherwise you might end up marking that freshly laundered white shirt!
+Check that’s perfectly clean before you start, otherwise you might end up marking that freshly laundered white shirt!
 Give the steam jets a few blasts too before you start, otherwise calcium build-up might shoot out onto clean clothes.

 Make sure your garments are clean